LIFE STORY

 (If anyone is interested a copy it is still hanging on the living room wall of my house, in Japanese.)

-But this time Japan’s militarists will have the US hegemonistic desires on their side.
-US growing belligerence will compensate for Japan’s growing physical weakness, even with Australian and now, it is hoped, even with NATO forces on their side.
+But this time US growing belligerence will compensate for Japan’s growing physical weakness, even with Australian and now, it is hoped, even with NATO forces on their side.
 Their aim is not so much to defeat China (something impossible to achieve) but at least to see it split into components.

-The crudity with which those attempting in 1980 to solve the territorial dispute with Russia were pushed aside showed how firmly Japan’s Rightwing are now in control.
+The crudity with which those attempting in 1980 to solve the territorial dispute with Russia were pushed aside, and even punished, showed how firmly Japan’s Rightwing are now in control.

-The crudity and completeness with which Japan’s foreign policy progressives involved with the 2002 attempt to normalise relations with North Korea were pushed aside by the Abe Shinzo Rightwing hinted at something even more unpleasant in the state of Japan – deep amnesia combined with dangerous passivity.
+The thoroughness with which Japan’s foreign policy progressives involved with the 2002 attempt to normalise relations with North Korea were pushed aside by the Abe Shinzo Rightwing hinted at something even more unpleasant in the state of Japan.

 But the world was not interested in these details, or even the ugly revelations that emerged from Abe Shinzo’s assassination.

-Japan is a very rare example of a nation that has reached economic maturity while still on relying instinctive or ‘tribal’ values in its diplomacy.
-It lacks the intellectual consistency found in other mature nations.
+Japan is a very rare example of a nation that has reached economic maturity while still in a state of relative isolation and still clinging to the instinctive or ‘tribal’ values in its original society.
+(Others which have shared similar but weaker isolation, and to some extent the values, include Indonesia, the Philippines, Germany and England.)

 One false step, (and Japan’s conservative forces are adept at creating false steps,) and we could well be back in the Abe Shinzo years.

 I admit that for the most part Japan has treated me well, more than I deserved.
-If Japan operates by feelings rather than cold logic then by an accident of circumstances the good feelings have moved in my direction more than I was entitled to.
+If Japan operates by tribal values – by feelings rather than cold logic – then by an accident of circumstances the good feelings have moved in my direction more than I deserved.

 And when they suddenly reversed I was not as dismayed as I should have been.
-My theories about the dangerously emotional and irrational nature of Japanese values had finally, and personally, been proved.
+My theories about the dangerously emotional and irrational nature of Japanese values had finally, and personally, been proved, even if they also were to mean my almost complete exclusion from Japan’s political and social life, for the rest of my life.

-Meanwhile I continue to enjoy life in my small wooden house, facing the blue Pacific and the warm Boso sun, with my two sons nearby, surrounded by the gardens I have planted over the years while writing memoirs.
+Meanwhile I continue to enjoy that life in my small wooden house, facing the blue Pacific and the warm Boso sun, helped by my new wife, Carolina, with my two sons nearby, surrounded by the gardens I have planted over the years while writing memoirs.

 Japan has at least given me that option.
 I should not complain.